cyrilbecot/DibosonBSMSignal_13TeV/gridpack_folder/README.md

 To produce gridpack cards of multiple mass points, do the following:

-1) prepare process card of the channel of interest, make sure it's a 4 F production, i.e. "define p = u c d s u~ c~ d~ s~": definition of proton does not have b quarks.
+1) prepare process card of the channel of interest, make sure it's a 4-flavor production, i.e. "define p = u c d s u~ c~ d~ s~": definition of proton does not have b quarks.

- If you want to generate 5F mode, you need to change the PDF set in cards/run_card.dat
+ If you want to generate 5-flavor mode, you need to change the PDF set in cards/run_card.dat

 2) prepare a customization card to set the mass and width,